gongzhang/procbridge/README.md

 On the server side, you **define a function which handles requests and returns result**.
 On the client side, you just **make request and get results synchronously**.
 Both requests and responses are wildcard JSON values (null, boolean, number, string, object, and array).

-ProcBridge has been **implemented in Java, Python, and Node.js**.
+ProcBridge has been **implemented in Java, Python, Node.js, Swift, and C#**.
 If you want to connect two processes and HTTP & RPC are too heavy for your scenario, then ProcBridge will be an ideal choice.

 # 2. Instructions & Example